The Best Slice of Pizza in Every Single State

 TENNESSEE: DESANO PIZZA BAKERY

-It’s a relative newbie to the Tennessee pizza scene, but with tomatoes imported from Italy and sausage from Chicago, it’s quickly becoming a Music Row staple.
+With tomatoes imported from Italy and sausage from Chicago, this one quickly became a Music Row staple.

 115 16th Ave.
 S. (at McGavock St.), Nashville; 615-953-1168 or desanopizza.com